DevExpress/devextreme-angular-template/README.md

 ### Use a Predefined Theme

-The DevExtreme Angular Template uses different themes for menu and content.
+DevExtreme Angular Template uses different themes for menu and content.
 Pass the required theme name to the base-theme option in the metadata.base.json and metadata.additional.json files located in the src\themes folder to modify content and menu themes respectively.
 See [Predefined Themes](https://js.devexpress.com/Documentation/Guide/Themes/Predefined_Themes/) for more information.

     {
         // ...,